asyncapi/nodejs-template/README.md

  *
  *
  */
+function testPublish() {
+    // mosquitto_sub -h test.mosquitto.org -p 1883 -t "smartylighting/streetlights/1/0/action/12/turn/on"

-// Writing your custom logic that should be triggered when your app receives as message from a given channel function triggeredByDimLight(message) {
+    // Registering your custom logic in a channel-specific handler
-  console.log('reading message in triggeredByDimLight before it is sent to the broker', message.payload.percentage);
+    // the passed handler function is called once the app sends a message to the channel
+    // For example `client.app.send` sends a message to some channel using and before it is sent, you want to perform some other actions
+    // in such a case, you can register middlewares like below client.turnOn((message) => { // `turnOn` is the respective operationId console.log("hitting the middleware before publishing the message");
+        console.log(
+            `sending turn on message to streetlight ${message.params.streetlightId}`, message.payload
+        );
+    });

+    client.app.send(
+        { command: "off" },
+        {},
+        "smartylighting/streetlights/1/0/action/12/turn/on"
+    );
 }

+/**
+ *
+ *
+ * Example of how to work with generated code as a consumer *
+ *
+*/
+function testSubscribe() {
+    // mosquitto_pub -h test.mosquitto.org -p 1883 -t "smartylighting/streetlights/1/0/event/101/lighting/measured" -m '{"lumens": 10}'

+    // Writing your custom logic that should be triggered when your app receives as message from a given channel
     // Registering your custom logic in a channel-specific handler
-// triggeredByDimLight function is called once the app sends a message to the channel
+    // the passed handler functions are called once the app gets message sent to the channel

-// For example "triggeredByLightMeasurementHandler" sends a message to some channel using "app.send" and before it is sent, you want to perform some other actions sendDimLightHandler.registerMiddleware(triggeredByDimLight);
+    client.receiveLightMeasurement((message) => { // `recieveLightMeasurement` is the respective operationId
+        console.log("recieved in middleware 1", message.payload);
+    });

+    client.receiveLightMeasurement((message) => {
+        console.log("recieved in middleware 2", message.payload);
+    });
+}

+testPublish();
+testSubscribe();

 /**
  *